 Individual topic offerings within a workshop include those conceived by (a) faculty members based on their research or contemporary marketplace challenges and opportunities, as well as (b) IPRO teams within the workshop that are motivated to pursue challenges and opportunities based on their own research insights, interdisciplinary interests and passion.
 In addition, each workshop offers students a choice between (a) a project experience that emphasizes hands-on prototyping, programming, etc. vs (b) a project experience that emphasizes analysis and planning, although all experiences will have elements of both.

-Innovation is often characterized as a great idea executed well and thus capitalizing on the fun, excitement, challenge and potential of robotics and other leading-edge technologies — via the melding of user-centered design thinking based on insights, brainstorming and prototyping (the great idea) with the rigorous application of engineering and other transformative design methods (executed well) — creates a compelling experience for everyone involved.
+Innovation is often characterized as a great idea executed well and thus capitalizing on the fun, excitement, challenge and potential of community engagement and social innovation — via the melding of user-centered design thinking based on insights, brainstorming and prototyping (the great idea) with the rigorous application of engineering and other transformative design methods (executed well) — creates a compelling experience for everyone involved.